-You can search the web from within Readerware.
-Select one of the Web search menu items and Readerware will open your browser automatically and take you to the appropriate Readerware search page.
+You can also search the web from within Readerware.
+Click on one of the Web search menu items and Readerware will open your browser automatically and take you to the appropriate Readerware search page.

 The Readerware search page is an easy to use page that enables you to search any of the supported sites.
 The Readerware search pages offer: